pdoriadev/CppFun/CppFun/KaijuFight/untitled/DesignRef.md

         + Maybe use distance mechanic.
 Theme - can't get too close to him.
         + Turtles
         +
+    * A Kaiju about AI - inspired by Zelda Williams take: https://www.ign.com/articles/robin-williams-daughter-takes-stand-against-ai-slop-exploiting-her-fathers-image
 - More Kaijus.
 How many though?
 - Unlock kaijus as you beat them?